3 Tips Surviving the Opioid Crackdown

 Know your state of physical and mental health; keep a log of both throughout your treatments to help your physician authorize additional treatments in the future.
 Using a pain scale, as well as tracking your daily medications, symptoms, treatments, activity, mood, and sleep patterns will allow you to understand what works and what does not when managing your pain.
 These 3 tips will help you to keep your best interest in mind when looking at the alternatives.

 The recent opioid crackdown should not make you feel as if you are someone being tested on or a drug abuser.
 Being informed on what works and what does not for treating your pain will provide your physician with valuable information to help guide future treatments.
 Researching alternative options and staying informed will help provide positive and effective communications with your physician.
-Tai chi, meditation, mindfulness, exercise and dietary changes have helped many other patients find relief.
+Tai chi, meditation, mindfulness, exercise and dietary changes have helped many other individuals find relief.
 Considering other alternative treatments such as physical therapy, injections, RF ablation therapy, or spinal nerve stimulation are other more advanced pain management solutions to talk to your pain specialist about.

 2. Be Frugal